SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 To turn off this display, press '1' while hovering over something other than a particle.

 Additionally, after selecting a point, you may select another point by pressing '2' while hovering.
 This will set the first point to white, the second point to yellow and the rest to black.
-This is an easy way to see how particlar particles vary over shapes.
+This is an easy way to see how particlar particles vary and correspond across shapes.

 ![ShapeWorks Studio Particle Selection2](../img/studio/studio_particle_selection2.png)